-Five lines in total were run for this test, with each line included three minutes of RTK data collection at 0000, 0700, 1000, 1400, and 1800 RPMs.
+Five total lines were run for this test, with each line including three minutes of RTK data collection at 0000, 0700, 1000, 1400, and 1800 RPMs.
 To run these five lines and stay within range of the base station corrections, a single line was run back and forth along the shoreline.
 RTK ellipsoid heights were extracted from the GPS data, and then tide corrected using tide station 8760894 (Calcasieu Pass, LA).
+A graph of the results can be found in Illustration No. 7.